Narrative Exposure Therapy

 Narrative Exposure Therapy (NET) is a successful and culturally universal intervention for the treatment of survivors of multiple and severe traumatic events, such as organized violence, torture, war, rape, and childhood abuse.
 Field tests in contexts of ongoing adversity and disaster areas, as well as controlled trials in various countries, have shown that three to six sessions can be sufficient to provide considerable relief.

 Results from treatment trials in adults have demonstrated the superiority of NET in reducing PTSD symptoms compared with other therapeutic approaches.
-Most trials demonstrated that further improvements had been made at follow-up suggesting sustained change.
-Emerging evidence suggests that NET is an effective treatment for PTSD in individuals who have been traumatised by conflict and organised violence, even in settings that remain volatile and insecure.
+Most trials demonstrated that further improvements had been made at follow-up suggesting a sustained change.
+Emerging evidence suggests that NET is an effective treatment for PTSD in individuals who have been traumatized by conflict and organized violence, even in settings that remain volatile and insecure.